-- cover textbooks, - store books and book bags in designated (lockers) areas, and - return all books, materials, and equipment when moving away or leaving for the summer. - Note: Students and parents /guardians are responsible for the replacement cost of any book, material, or equipment (or other school property) that has been lost, is unaccounted for, is defaced or damaged by the student.
+- students are expected to maintain and care for textbook, materials, equipment issued by the school for class use, and - return all books, materials, and equipment in good condition when moving away or leaving for the summer.

+Note: Students and parents /guardians are responsible for the replacement cost of any book, material, or equipment (or other school property) that has been lost, is unaccounted for, is defaced or damaged by the student.
 (Chapter 226, revised statutes, State of Massachusetts, Sec.
+98).

-98). - Note: If a textbook bill is left outstanding, textbooks for future courses will be withheld until the fee is paid in full.
+Note: If a textbook bill is left outstanding, be paid in full before students are allowed to participate in graduation exercises and senior activities or are withdrawn from Nantucket High School.